-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning the schools, vulnerable children and child safeguarding functions of the council.
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities concerning the schools, vulnerable children, child safeguarding functions of the council and domestic violence.

-HEALTH AND SOCIAL CARE COMMITTEE
+HEALTH, WELLBEING AND THE ENVIRONMENT COMMITTEE

-To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating to social care, adult safeguarding, public health and to discharge the relevant overview and scrutiny role set out in the National Health Service Act 2006 as amended by the Health and Social Care Act 2012, including:
+To fulfil the functions of an Overview and Scrutiny Committee as they relate to any policies, services and activities relating tocleaner neighbourhoods, waste management, Environment safeguarding, social care and public health and to discharge the relevant overview and scrutiny role set out in the National Health Service Act 2006 as amended by the Health and Social Care Act 2012, including:

-The appointment of Joint Overview and Scrutiny Committees with neighbouring authorities; and • the exercise of the power to make referrals of contested service reconfigurations to the Secretary of State as previously delegated to the Health and Social Care Overview and Scrutiny Committee by the Council.
+- The appointment of Joint Overview and Scrutiny Committees with neighbouring authorities; and - The exercise of the power to make referrals of contested service reconfigurations to the Secretary of State as previously delegated to the Health and Social Care Overview and Scrutiny Committee by the Council.